-The Northland Allochthon residual soils typically include monthorillohite rich clays (in the siliceous soils in particular).
-These soils are typically highly plastic and have a high susceptibility to shrinkage and swelling with change to the soil, moisture content.
-The alluvials are assessed to retain the properties on the residual soils.
-The results of the laboratory testing on (MB01 at 80m by and MB03 at 5.0m bgl) confirm this assessment.
+The Northland Allochthon residual soils typically include montmorillonite rich clays (in the siliceous soils in particular).
+These soils are typically highly plastic and have a high susceptibility to shrinkage and swelling with change to the soil moisture content.
+The alluvials are assessed to retain the properties of the residual soils.
+The results of the laboratory testing on (MB01 at 8.0m bgl and MB03 at 5.0m bgl) confirm this assessment.